GENIUS-MAWII: For Robust Mendelian Randomization with Many Weak Invalid Instruments: Simulations

-We conduct a simulation study to demonstrate the finite-sample performance of GENIUS-MAWII.
+We conduct a simulation study to evaluate the finite-sample performance of GENIUS-MAWII when its assumptions hold, i.e., under models \eqref{eq: out model X}-\eqref{eq: exp model X} and $Z\perp U\mid \bmX$.
 Its performance is compared to the GENIUS estimators obtained from using ordinary CUE and two-step GMM.
-All three GENIUS estimators are based on the influence functions in \eqref{eq: IF}.
-GENIUS-GMM is the two-step GMM obtained in the \textsf{gmm} package in \textsf{R}.
-GENIUS-MAWII and GENIUS-CUE share the same point estimator defined by \eqref{eq: cue}, but they have two notable differences: (i) GENIUS-CUE uses the classical textbook variance estimator, while GENIUS-MAWII uses \eqref{eq: var est}; and (ii) the GENIUS-CUE estimator is directly calculated using the \textsf{gmm} package in \textsf{R} with the \textsf{optimize} option, while GENIUS-MAWII is enhanced numerically by discarding estimates that are very close to the specified boundary and recomputing by applying \textsf{uniroot} to the derivative of the objective function.
+All three GENIUS estimators are based on the influence functions in \eqref{eq: IF}, {with nuisance parameters estimated using the models in Assumption \ref{assump: linear}.} GENIUS-GMM is the two-step GMM from the \textsf{gmm} package in \textsf{R}. {GENIUS-MAWII and GENIUS-CUE have the same point estimators defined by \eqref{eq: cue} and are computed in the same way using the \textsf{optimize} and \textsf{uniroot} functions in \textsf{R}.
+Specifically, we first minimize the objective function in (9) using \textsf{optimize} function with the specified boundary (-10, 10), and if the returned value is very close to the specified boundary, we recompute by applying \textsf{uniroot} to the derivative of the objective function in (9).
+The main purpose of this extra step is to stabilize the numerical optimization.
+The difference between GENIUS-MAWII and GENIUS-CUE is in the variance estimators: GENIUS-CUE uses the classical textbook variance estimator, while GENIUS-MAWII uses \eqref{eq: var est}.}

-GENIUS-MAWII is also compared to four other popular MR estimators and two popular IV estimators in the literature: the inverse variance-weighted (IVW) estimator \citep{Burgess:2013aa}, debiased inverse variance-weighted (dIVW) estimator \citep{Ye:2019}, robust adjusted profile score estimator (MR-raps) \citep{zhao2018statistical}, MR-Egger regression \citep{Bowden:2015aa}, two-stage least squares (2SLS), and limited information maximum likelihood (LIML).
-IVW and dIVW are implemented using the \textsf{mr.divw} package, MR-raps are implemented using the \textsf{mr.raps} package with the Huber loss, MR-Egger is implemented using the \textsf{TwoSampleMR} package, 2SLS is implemented using the \textsf{AER} package, and LIML is implemented using the \textsf{ivmodel} package.